dstroud/dreamsequence/README.md

 ![dreamsequence](doc/dreamsequence.png)

-Most of your work on Norns will be done through 5 menus.
-They are not very exciting but they have some good stuff in there.
-But before we dig into those, let's take a look at the mini dashboards on the right side of the screen.
+Most of your work on Norns will be done through 5 main menus that look like the example above.
+Scrolling to the top menu (GLOBAL in the example above) with E2 will allow you to browse using E3.
+Before taking a closer look at the contents of these menus, let's take a look at the mini dashboards on the right side of the screen.

 ----------------------------------------------------------------------------------------------------------------------

 ### Pattern Dashboard